1,000+ Opportunities

 html? oppId=336998 FY 2022 SFEC Application Package Application Package SFEC 2022 Who may apply: Statewide organizations or consortia of such organizations.
 Grant Applicants / Grantees Higher Education Institutions Statewide Family Engagement Centers Office of Elementary and Secondary Education (OESE) Page Last Reviewed: February 11, 2026

-Based on current listing details, eligibility includes: Statewide organizations or consortia of such organizations may apply.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Statewide organizations or consortia of such organizations may apply.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program